Certified Kubernetes Administrator CKA Learning Path

 CKA Exam Preparation and Tips

-• I used the courses from KodeKloud for practicing and it would good enough to cover what is required for the exam.
+• I used the courses from KodeKloud CKA for practicing and it would be good enough to cover what is required for the exam.

 • Each exam question carries weight so be sure you attempt the exams with higher weights before focusing on the lower ones.
 So target the ones with higher weights and quicker solutions like debugging ones.

-• The exam is provided by killer.sh with 6-8 different preconfigured K8s clusters.
+• CKA exam provides 6-8 different preconfigured K8s clusters.
 Each question refers to a different Kubernetes cluster, and the context needs to be switched.
 Be sure to execute the kubectl use context command, which is available with every question and you just need to copy-paste it.

 • Check for the namespace mentioned in the question, to find resources and create resources.
 Use the -n <namespace>